-For a list of web browsers that fully support the Forcepoint Web Security Endpoint agent on both 32-bit and 64-bit operating systems, see the Forcepoint Certified Product Matrix.
+For a list of web browsers that fully support the Forcepoint Web Security Endpoint agent on 64-bit operating systems, see the Forcepoint Certified Product Matrix.

 Full support means that the browser supports all installation methods, as well as both policy enforcement and proxy manipulation.
 In addition to enforcing browser traffic, Forcepoint Web Security Endpoint also enforces other Internet-enabled applications.